evhub/coconut/HELP.md

 pip install coconut
 ```

-To test that `coconut` is working, make sure the Coconut help appears when you enter into the command line:
+To test that `coconut` is working, make sure the Coconut command-line help appears when you enter into the command line:
 ```
 coconut -h
 ```